arabbitplays/Zettelkasten/🔴Fleeting/Radiosity Precomputation.md

 ## Form Factor Calculation

-- in almost all cases, they have to be calculated numerically (iterations)
+- in almost all cases, they have to be calculated numerically
+	- with [[Monte Carlo Integration]] or by iteration
 - two basic approaches
 	- <mark style="background: #FFB86CA6;">Gathering:</mark> each step gathers radiosity form other patches
+		- Jacobi Iteration, Gau-Seidel Iteration
 	- <mark style="background: #FFB86CA6;">Shooting:</mark> each step finds bright patches and distributes their radiosity to other patches
+		- Southwell relaxation

 ---